Git Quick Start Guide

 4

-# Specify the base version for rebase
+# Specify the base version to rebase onto

 $ git rebase -i 0fee16a1a2f20d299c678e9846ef720c2ca228ad